 Another drawback of this approach is the requirement for the window to be $0$ outside the interval in which the autocorrelation is computed.
 We are arbitrarily assuming $\rho_j = 0$ for $j > M$ and modifying the estimate (i.e. the data) if a non-rectangular window is chosen.
 Making assumptions on unobserved data and modifying the ones we have at our disposal introduces ``spurious" information about the process that we, in general, do not really have.

-A alternative approach providing a smooth PSD estimation, is to adopt a parametric model for the PSD and to fit its parameters to the data with a Markov Chain Monte Carlo \citep[e.g.]{Cornish_2015, Littenberg_2015}.
+A alternative approach providing a smooth PSD estimation, is to adopt a parametric model for the PSD and to fit its parameters to the data with a Reversible Jump Markov Chain Monte Carlo \cite{Cornish_2015,Littenberg_2015}.
 Despite being effective, this method is problem dependent, since it needs to make definite assumptions on the shape of the PSD.
-Moreover, it can be computationally expensive and it does not come with an handy implementation available to the public.
-For all the above reasons, we did not consider such method in our work.
+Moreover, it can be computationally expensive and it does not come with a handy implementation available to the public.
+For all the above reasons, we did not consider such methods in our work.

-An appealing alternative, based on the Maximum Entropy principle \citep{JaynesArticle,jaynes2003ptl, Jaynes_MAXENT}, has been put forward by~\citet{burg1975maximum}.
+An appealing alternative, based on the Maximum Entropy principle \cite{JaynesArticle, jaynes2003ptl, Jaynes_MAXENT}, has been derived by~\cite{burg1975maximum}.
 Being rooted on solid theoretical foundations, we will see that Burg's method, unlike Welch's, does not require any preprocessing of the data and requires very little tuning of the algorithm parameters, since it provides an iterative closed form expression for the spectrum of a stochastic stationary time series.
 Furthermore, it embeds the PSD estimation problem into an elegant theoretical framework and makes minimal assumptions on the nature of the data.
 Lastly and most importantly, it provides a robust link between spectral density estimation and the field of autoregressive processes.
 This provides a natural and simple machinery to forecast a time series, thus predicting future observations based on previous ones.